Dr. Angela Wilbon, LCSW-C

 - Rape Victim Advocacy Program crisis counseling to survivors.

-- Provided client recommendations, referrals, individual and family counseling.
+- Provided client recommendations, referrals, and individual and family counseling.

-- Created, implemented and facilitated HIV Services Support group curriculum.
+- Created, implemented, and facilitated the HIV Services Support group curriculum.

 - Collaborated with multidisciplinary professionals for wrap-around service.